kubernetes/enhancements/keps/sig-windows/4885-windows-cpu-and-memory-affinity/README.md

 The proposal requires very little changes to the code for the managers and instead extends the [Windows](https://learn.microsoft.com/en-us/windows/win32/procthread/processor-groups) concepts to a CAdvisor mapping to enable the [topology structure in kubelet](https://github.com/kubernetes/kubernetes/blob/cede96336a809a67546ca08df0748e4253ec270d/pkg/kubelet/cm/cpumanager/topology/topology.go#L34-L39).

 There are no plans to change the core logic for selecting CPU's and NUMA nodes in the CPU/Memory/Tolopology managers from the existing KEPS ([memory-manager](keps/sig-node/1769-memory-manager)/[cpu-manager](keps/sig-node/3570-cpu-manager)/[topology-manager](keps/sig-node/693-topology-manager")).
-The logic is currently in platform agnostic structures so the selection process is does not require changes for adoption on Windows.
+The logic is currently in platform agnostic structures so the selection process does not require changes for adoption on Windows.
 The Windows specific considerations for each of the managers will be covered in separate sections in this document.

 ### User Stories (Optional)